 The San Jose Sharks goaltender James Reimer in goal and the New Jersey Devils defenseman Damon Severson (28) who scores in the shootout for the game winner at SAP Center in San Jose on Sat Nov 6, 2021 (AP News photo)

 By Mary Walsh

-The Sharks next play on Thursday in Pittsburgh against the Penguins at 4:00 PM PT.
+The Sharks will hit the road now and play next in Calgary against the Flames on Tuesday at 6:00 PM PT.